JieGroup/GenAI/docs/safety/index.md

-## **References**

-- Alabbadi, M. M. "Mobile cloud computing: A revolution in computing and communication." *Proceedings of the International Conference on Mobile Cloud Computing, Services, and Engineering*.
-2011.
-- Ribeiro, M. T., Singh, S., & Guestrin, C. "Why should I trust you?
-Explaining the predictions of any classifier." *Proceedings of the ACM SIGKDD International Conference on Knowledge Discovery and Data Mining*.
-2016.
-- Kesarwani, M., et al. "Model extraction warning in MLaaS platforms." *Proceedings of the ACM SIGKDD International Conference*.
-2018.
-- Juuti, M., et al. "PRADA: Protecting against DNN model stealing attacks." *Proceedings of the IEEE Symposium on Security and Privacy*.
-2019.

 ## Watermarking

 The rapid advancements in Generative AI, particularly in diffusion models (DM) like **Stable Diffusion** and **DALLE-2**, have significantly improved image generation quality.
 However, these innovations raise concerns, including **DeepFake** misuse and **copyright infringement**.
 To mitigate misuse, **watermarking** techniques offer a way to identify machine-generated content by embedding distinct signals.